 India Looks East for New Trade, Manufacturing Opportunities

 The 2015-2016 Indian budget includes a proposal to set up manufacturing hubs in CLMV countries.
 The CLMV includes four Southeast Asian nations – Cambodia, Myanmar, Laos, and Vietnam, which are seeing the highest foreign direct investment growth in the region, especially in manufacturing.

 As India seeks to deepen economic partnerships with Southeast Asia under an “Act East” policy declared by Prime Minister Modi, it has prioritized CLMV economies.
-The commerce ministry has sought Rs.
-100 crore (US$16.1m) in budgetary allocations for a Project Development Fund to oversee investment in the CLMV manufacturing hubs.
+The commerce ministry has sought US$16.1 million (Rs 100 crore) in budgetary allocations for a Project Development Fund to oversee investment in the CLMV manufacturing hubs.

 There is a history of industrial cooperation between India and the CLMV countries.
 Major Indian investment in Vietnam includes large projects, such as oil exploration, power generation, and chemical manufacturing.
 In January 2015, there are a total of 84 projects funded by Indian investments in Vietnam.
 The EXIM bank of India has contributed a total of 20 Letters of Credit worth US$1 billion in CLMV countries towards power, irrigation, and manufacturing projects.